digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 If you need support accessing the SV or VPN email support@digitalasset.com.

-The CN QS is a Dockerized application and requires `Docker Desktop <https://www.docker.com/products/docker-desktop/>`__.
+The CN App Quickstart is a Dockerized application and requires `Docker Desktop <https://www.docker.com/products/docker-desktop/>`__.
 It is recommended to allocate 8 GB of memory and 3 GB of Swap memory to properly run the required Docker containers.
 If you witness unhealthy containers, please consider allocating additional resources, if possible.